Sumitkj23/Library-Management-System/README.md

     #Login.java    :   having 3 button 'Login', 'Signup' and 'Forgot'

             Signup button call 'Signup.java'
-    #Signup.java   :   create user and all the information save into 'Account' tabel
+    #Signup.java   :   create user and all the information save into 'Account' table

             Forgot button call 'Forgot.java'
-    #Forgot.java   :   fetch userPassword by the help of Username & Security Answer from 'Account' tabel
+    #Forgot.java   :   fetch userPassword by the help of Username & Security Answer from 'Account' table

-            Login Button : fetch data from 'Account' tabel and check user exist or not, if user exist then open 'Loading.java'
+            Login Button : fetch data from 'Account' table and check user exist or not, if user exist then open 'Loading.java'

                               --------------------------------------------